joshmarinacci/meowlang/blog2/blog2.md

 AddExpr_minus  = AddExpr "-" MulExpr
 ```

-In other words there are three forms of the `AddExpr`: the plus form, the minus form, or a multiplication form.
-Rather than having to break them out separately Ohm lets us combine them into a more compact and cleaner syntax.
-We still read it as:  'an _add_ expression can be one of _add plus mul_ or _add - mul_ or just _mul_.'
+In other words there are three forms of the `AddExpr`: the plus form, the minus form,
+and a multiplication form.
+Rather than having to break them out separately Ohm lets
+us combine them into a more compact and cleaner syntax.
+We still read it as:
+'an _add_ expression can be one of _add plus mul_ or _add - mul_ or just _mul_.'

 ## Operator Precedence

-Second, why do we need to group the plus and minus versions of add together, separate from the times and divide forms?
+Second, why do we need to group the plus and minus versions of add together,
+separate from the times and divide forms?
 This comes down to operator precedence.

 Consider the following expression: